samsuh/2025-learnings/README.md

 7/27 going to visit new sunday meetup. goal is to get refocused on the project.
 Sunday meetup was good; better the Saturday one.

 7/28 - Came to cafe to try to re-focus back on-task.
 Couldnt focus on the project itself, so started watching some coding videos to get my brain back into coding mode. im finding it hard to overcome the inertial resistance. im yawning a lot while trying to focus, and my brain is trying to stretch itself back out into activity.
 Ive also noticed that my brain is in "passive" or "read only" mode.
 I can get myself to watch info on certain topics, but my brain is not actively engaging and it is not going into problem-solving mode, or critical-thinking mode. it's just showing up, but not there to work.

+7/29 - Getting back into the groove of coding.
+Still not mentally ready for working on real things, but getting back into coding mode itself is a start.